-1.2.3.3 Summary of experimental results
+1.2.3.6 Summary of Tradeoffs Illustrated by Testbed 1

-The experiments from section 2.2.3.2 illustrate the operation and tradeoffs of client side adaptation and policy-based stream allocation techniques used separately and in combination.
-The results show that the use of fast client-side adaptation allows transfer clients to quickly saturate high bandwidth networks (perhaps with few competing clients) without overprovisioning resources, while slow adaptation is better suited to scenarios with network contention where the goal is to share bandwidth more fairly among clients.
-For the Policy Service, the results demonstrate that granting larger allocations with a first-come-first-served strategy can significantly increase throughput for the earliest requesters.
+The experiments on Testbed 1 illustrate the operation and tradeoffs of client-side adaptation and policybased stream allocation techniques.

+The results show that the use of fast client-side adaptation allows transfer clients to quickly saturate high bandwidth networks (perhaps with a few competing clients) without overprovisioning resources, while slow adaptation is better suited to scenarios with network contention where the goal is to share bandwidth more fairly among clients.

+For the Policy Service, the results demonstrate that granting larger allocations with a first-come-firstserved strategy can significantly increase resource consumption for the earliest requesters.
 This approach may inform the design of VO policies that seek to minimize the makespan for early requesters while delaying (effectively queueing) the start time for later requesters.
-Conversely, VO policies that allocate fewer resources may be better suited to minimize overall makespan (for all requesters), which may be especially beneficial where jobs can be parallelized and start when a subset of input files is available.
+Conversely, VO policies that allocate fewer resources may be better suited to minimize overall makespan (for all requesters), which may be especially beneficial where jobs can be parallelized and start when a subset of input files have been transferred.

 These results can thus be used to inform the specification of VO policies and for tailoring the resource allocations to the needs of VO clients and their transfer resources.